Tired of spam and robocalls? Here’s how you can block them, and even make money off them

 National Do Not Call Registry

 The FTC operates the National Do Not Call Registry, which is free to sign up for and stops all illegal sales calls to any phone number you submit to the registry.
-An illegal sales call is a robocall trying to sell you something without your prior written permission directly from you.
+An illegal sales call is a robocall trying to sell you something without your prior written permission.

-The FTC receives millions of reports of spam calls, an FTC spokesperson told the Idaho Statesman via a phone interview on Wednesday.
+The FTC receives millions of reports of spam calls, an FTC spokesperson said.
 That means that although they can’t respond to most complaints, every complaint is filed and allows investigators and law enforcement to track trends such as where the calls originate from or if they’re targeting specific groups.

-The spokesperson said it’s unlikely you’ll hear back directly from the FTC if they pursue a company you complained about, but it’s worth keeping an eye out for updates if you know the company name that called you.
+The spokesperson said it’s unlikely you’ll hear back directly from the FTC if they pursue a company you complained about, but it’s worth keeping an eye out for updates if you know the name of the company that called you.
 Reported phone numbers are added to an FTC-curated list that consumers and app developers can use to create apps or software to block robocalls.

 Unfortunately, the National Do Not Call Registry does not prevent sales calls from companies that follow the law.
 The registry is a list that shows telemarketers what numbers they cannot call, rather than blocking the call.